How to start and maintain a sourdough starter?

 🛠️ Wide-mouth glass jar, digital kitchen scale, unsweetened pineapple juice, whole wheat or rye flour, all-purpose flour

-- Create a DIY starter from scratch with rye flour5
+- Create a DIY sourdough starter from scratch with rye flour4

-Build a sourdough starter from nothing but flour and water in about 7-14 days.
-Rye flour is the best starting flour because it contains more free sugars, higher enzyme activity, and more nutrients for wild yeast and bacteria to thrive.
+Build a wild-yeast starter from nothing but flour and water in about 7-14 days.
+Whole rye flour is the best starting flour because its higher enzyme activity and free sugars give wild yeast and bacteria a fast, reliable environment to thrive.

 📌 diy📌 traditional2/27/2026, 2:26:12 PM